Welcome to the

 And harmonic low tone chants

-We drum, and jump, and flail our arms, and swing our heads in unison with the rhythm of the pounding
+We drum, and jump, and flail our arms, and swing our heads in unison with the rhythm of pounding

 It’s the courage to face myself, be myself, be by myself if need be